bshoppa/447-individual-project/howto.md

 flask run
 ```

 # How to start the react-application & react local server.
-You will need npm and react-scripts.
 ## step 3

 ## For windows: